-32.6 Calculation of excitation energies: CCEXCI
+31.6 Calculation of excitation energies: CCEXCI

 In the CCEXCI section the input that is specific for coupled cluster linear response calculation of electronic excitation energies is given.
 Coupled cluster linear response excitation energies are implemented for the iterative CC models CCS, CC2, CCSD, and CC3 for both singlet and triplet excited states.
 For singlet excited states the non-iterative models CC(2)(=CIS(D)) and CCSDR(3) are also available.
 For understanding the theoretical background for some aspects of the CC3 calculations consult also Ref.
-[356, 357, 348, 358].
+[345, 346, 337, 347].
+The implementation of the CC2/Cholesky algorithm for calculating exitation energies is described in Ref.
+[137].